AdityaAgarwal1602/sql_pizza_sales_analysis/README.md

 ON o.order_id = od.order_id
 JOIN pizzas p
 ON p.pizza_id = od.pizza_id;

--- What is the monthly revenue trend?
-SELECT TO_CHAR(o.date, 'Mon') AS month, SUM(od.quantity*p.price) AS total_revenue
-FROM orders AS o
-JOIN order_details AS od
-ON o.order_id=od.order_id
-JOIN pizzas AS p
-ON p.pizza_id=od.pizza_id
-GROUP BY month
-ORDER BY total_revenue;

 -- Which day of the week brings in the most revenue?
 SELECT TO_CHAR(o.date, 'Day') AS day, SUM(od.quantity*p.price) AS total_revenue